Salute: Origins

-The naval salute, with the palm downwards is said to have evolved because the palms of naval ratings, particularly deckhands, were often dirty through working with lines and was deemed insulting to present a dirty palm to an officer; thus the palm was turned downwards.
+The naval salute is said to have evolved because the palms of sailors were often covered with tar and pitch, so Queen Victoria required that palm be turned downwards.
 During the Napoleonic Wars, British crews saluted officers by touching a clenched fist to the brow as though grasping a hat-brim between fingers and thumb.

 Hand salutes are normally carried out by bringing the right hand to the head in some way, the precise manner varying between countries and sometimes amongst various branches of the armed forces of the same country.
 The British Army's salute is almost identical to the French salute, with the palm facing outward.
 The customary salute in the Polish Armed Forces is the two-fingers salute, a variation of the British military salute with only two fingers extended.
 In the Russian military, the right hand, palm down, is brought to the right temple, almost, but not quite, touching; the head has to be covered.
 In the Hellenic Army salute, the palm is facing down and the fingers point to the coat of arms.

-In many militaries, hand salutes are only given when a cover (protection for the head, usually a hat) is worn.
+In many militaries, hand salutes are only given when a cover (headwear, usually a hat) is worn.